Pressure washing: Nozzles

 Pressure washer nozzles alter the direction of flow and velocity of the water.
-Nozzles allow users to reach a greater distance or apply more pressure to a difficult to clean surface, however, they can be dangerous.
-Nozzles are color coded for easy identification, with black nozzles covering the widest degree (65°) and red nozzles covering the least (0°).
-Great care should be taken when using a 0° nozzle as it can cause injury to both the user and passerby, alongside damage to surfaces.
+Nozzles allow users to reach a greater distance or apply more pressure to a difficult-to-clean surface.
+Nozzles are color-coded for easy identification, with black nozzles covering the widest degree (65°) and red nozzles covering the least (0°).
+Great care should be taken when using a 0° nozzle as it can cause injury to both the user and passersby, as well as damage to surfaces.
+Nozzles are sized based on the flow rate (GPM) and delivery pressure (PSI) of the machine.